FieryRaccoon23/Tontine-Game/README.md

 # Tontine-Game
 Building a game in Unity Engine using C#
+A multiplayer game where the last person standing wins

 # Requirements
 You will need Unity 5.* and Parse SDK.